Nuclear Radiation and Health Effects

 In a plant or animal cell the material (DNA) which carries genetic information necessary to cell development, maintenance and division is the critical target for radiation.
 Much of the damage to DNA is repairable, but in a small proportion of cells the DNA is permanently altered.
 This may result in death of the cell or development of a cancer, or in the case of cells forming gonad tissue, alterations which continue as genetic changes in subsequent generations.
 Most such mutational changes are deleterious; very few can be expected to result in improvements.

 The relatively low levels of radiation allowed for members of the public and for workers in the nuclear industry are such that any increase in genetic effects due to nuclear power will be imperceptible and almost certainly non-existent.
 Radiation exposure levels are set so as to prevent tissue damage and minimize the risk of cancer.
-Experimental evidence indicates that cancers are more likely than genetic damage.
+Experimental evidence indicates that cancers are more likely than inherited genetic damage.

 Some 75,000 children born of parents who survived high radiation doses at Hiroshima and Nagasaki in 1945 have been the subject of intensive examination.
 This study confirms that no increase in genetic abnormalities in human populations is likely as a result of even quite high doses of radiation.
 Similarly, no genetic effects are evident as a result of the Chernobyl accident.